Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 Please note this is a non smoking venue.

 We encourage the use of public transport and we are fortunate that Victoria School and Gardens Branksome Poole BH13 6AS is very accessible by railway and bus.
 Please download Map of venue here.

-CAMPING OR ACCOMODATION - CAMPING - VAN UPDATE
+CAMPING OR ACCOMMODATION - UPDATE